-- func Filter callable that takes a single parameter for the stream tuple. - name (str) Name of the stream, defaults to a generated name.
+- func Filter callable that takes a single parameter for the stream tuple. - non_matching (bool) Non-matching tuples are sent to a second optional output stream - name (str) Name of the stream, defaults to a generated name.

 If invoking func for a stream tuple raises an exception then its processing element will terminate.
 By default the processing element will automatically restart though tuples may be lost.